truenas/documentation/content/SCALE/SCALETutorials/Apps/CommunityApps/ddns-updater.md

 By default, the TrueNAS **apps** (UID/GID **568**) user and group account manages this application.

-{{< trueimage src="/images/SCALE/23.10/DdnsUpdaterUserGroupConfig.png" alt="ddns-updater User and Group Configuration" id="5: ddns-updater User and Group Configuration" >}}
+{{< trueimage src="/images/SCALE/23.10/DdnsUpdaterUserGroupConfig.png" alt="DDNS-Updater User and Group Configuration" id="5: DDNS-Updater User and Group Configuration" >}}

 Entering an alternate UID or GID reconfigures the application to run as that account.
 When using a custom account for this application, make sure the account is a member of the **Builtin_administrators** group and that the storage location defined in **Storage Configuration** has permissions tuned for this account after the application is installed.